markroland/path-helper/README.md

 This is a recursive algorithm that will keep consolidating paths until no paths are left within the threshold distance of each other.

-*Note: There are currently margin/boundary conditions in this method that are highly specific to another project*

 ```
         A          B C           D
 Input:  ------------ -------------